likhonsible/Flash-USDT-Sender/README.md

 	•	For developers interested in testing or contributing to the project, please follow the donation procedure outlined above.
 	•	After donating, add your transaction details to the transactions.txt file.
-	•  Submit like (mail | hash)
+	•       Submit Like Blockchain Hash)
-	•	Submit a pull request to the repository with your proposed changes or additions.
+	•	Submit a pull request to the repository we will do accept within few sec be sure with your mail address with your proposed changes or additions.

 - **Issues:** Share your ideas or report bugs.
 - **Pull Requests:** Contribute to our growth.